 Standalone sync β

-command can be used independently of the scaffolding flow (define
+The sync command can be used independently of the scaffolding flow (define, new, register).
+All it requires is:

 - A valid

-file. - A project folder structure matching the paths defined in
+tempo.yamlfile. - A project folder structure matching the paths defined in

-. - Guard markers in your
+tempo.yaml. - Guard markers in your

-files to specify where assets should be injected.
+.templfiles to specify where assets should be injected.

-a great option for developers who simply want to synchronize CSS and JS assets with their .templ
+This makes tempo sync a great option for developers who simply want to synchronize CSS and JS assets with their .templ files, without using the full scaffolding features.

 π₯ Use Cases for Standalone sync β